ekino/docker-buildbox/README.md

 BuildBox
 ========

-The idea behing this repository is to provide a complete set of build tools for web developpers.
+The idea behind this repository is to provide a complete set of build tools for web developpers.
 These images MUST NOT be used in production.
-The target usage of this repository is GitlabCI.
+The target usage of those images is GitlabCI.

 Versions
 --------